sysfce2/AviSynth_masktools/README.md

 https://github.com/tp7/masktools/

 Changelog
+**v2.2.17 (20180710)
+- mt_convolution: check plane dimensions to exceed convolution horizontal/vertical size
+- lut functions: plane order to RGBA from BGRA like in Expr. expr parameters y-u-v-a naming matches now to r-g-b-a)
+- for luts: use_expr=3: always send expression(s) to Expr

 **v2.2.16 (20180702)
 - mt_merge new parameter hint for chroma placement when luma=true and 4:2:0/4:2:2
   String 'cplace': possible values "mpeg1" or "mpeg2" (default)